Overview

 Evidence-based practice centers like ours at Mayo Clinic review all relevant scientific literature on a wide spectrum of clinical and health services topics to produce various types of evidence reports.
 The evidence reports can be used for informing and developing coverage decisions, quality measures, educational materials and tools, clinical practice guidelines, and research agendas.
 EPCs also conduct research on the methodology of evidence synthesis.

-In health care, evidence requires synthesis because a single research study rarely provides all the information needed to make a decision and because studies often provide conflicting findings.
-A stand-alone study can be biased or limited by other factors.
+In healthcare, evidence requires synthesis.
+This is because a single research study rarely provides all the information needed to make a decision and because studies often provide conflicting findings.
+A stand-alone study also can be biased or limited by other factors.

 Therefore, the goals of evidence synthesis are to: